tilt-dev/tilt.build/docs/rollout/focus.md

 ## Evaluation

 **Use this if**
-* you've realized Tilt is good for yoru team and want to show it to others
+* you've realized Tilt is good for your team and want to show it to others
 * you've shared Tilt with your team but don't know of anyone else using it and don't know what to do next.

 **Skip this if**